-- Disclosure of abuse or any comment which gives rise to that inference - There is no reasonable or consistent explanation for a Student's injury; the injury is unusual in kind or location; there are a number of injuries or a pattern to them - The Student's behaviour changes suddenly, or their behaviour stands out as being extremely challenging behaviour or possibly extreme model behaviour - The Student asks to drop subjects with a particular teacher and seems reluctant to discuss the reasons - The Student's development is delayed - The Student loses or gains weight - Self-harming behaviour, including cutting and drug and alcohol abuse - The Student uses inappropriate sexual language - The Student displays a high level of anxiety - The Student isolates themselves and becomes withdrawn - The Student appears neglected, for example, hungry or inadequately clothed - The Student is reluctant to go home, or has been openly rejected by their Parents - The Student's friendship circle in or out of the School changes significantly and/or suddenly.
+Disclosure of abuse or any comment which gives rise to that inference

+- There is no reasonable or consistent explanation for a Student's injury; the injury is unusual in kind or location; there are a number of injuries or a pattern to them - The Student's behaviour changes suddenly, or their behaviour stands out as being extremely challenging behaviour or possibly extreme model behaviour - The Student asks to drop subjects with a particular teacher and seems reluctant to discuss the reasons - The Student's development is delayed - The Student loses or gains weight - Self-harming behaviour, including cutting and drug and alcohol abuse - The Student uses inappropriate sexual language - The Student displays a high level of anxiety - The Student isolates themselves and becomes withdrawn - The Student appears neglected, for example, hungry or inadequately clothed - The Student is reluctant to go home, or has been openly rejected by Parents - The Student's friendship circle in or out of the School changes significantly and/or suddenly.

-7 Reporting Concerns
+8 Reporting Concerns

-7.1 What school staff should do if they have concerns about a child have a professional duty to report wider concerns about Students so that prompt action and early intervention can be taken to ensure they have the best outcomes.
+8.1 What school staff should do if they have concerns about a child

+All staff (including supply staff and volunteers) have a professional duty to take immediate action on suspicions of abuse or reported allegations of abuse concerning Students.
+They also have a professional duty to report wider concerns about Students so that prompt action and early intervention can be taken to ensure they have the best outcomes.
 Staff should not assume a colleague will take action or share information that might be critical in keeping children safe.